phaustin/parallel_python_course/austin.md

 ### For your own laptop

-I'd encourage you do a local python install on your laptop, to make sure we don't don't get hit by bandwidth limitations or competition for cpus on grex nodes.
+I'd encourage you to do a local python install on your laptop, to make sure we don't get hit by bandwidth limitations or competition for cpus on grex nodes.

 We will need python 3.6 from conda-forge.
 To get it: